the-teachingRSE-project/competencies/competencies.md

 At an institutional level, research performing organizations have a growing interest to foster RSE training to support the use of FAIR data and FAIR software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
-How we update exisiting institions and set up new ones that provide this education will be the topic of a follow-up paper.
+How we update existing institutions and set up new ones that provide this education will be the topic of a follow-up paper.

 # Appendix